European Union

 Gatekeepers may apply to the European Commission for suspension of specific obligations if they would “endanger… the economic viability of the operation of the gatekeeper” (Art.
 8) or for “overriding reasons of public interest” (Art.
 9).
 And the Commission may add further obligations following a market investigation (Art.
 10).

-The Commission is planning the Act will come into force in spring 2023, following which the Commission has roughly 3-4 months to designate gatekeeper firms (which will include Alphabet, Meta, Apple, Amazon and Microsoft) and their covered “core platform services”, where the latter provide an important route for business users to reach end users.
+The Act came into force in spring 2023, following which the Commission initially designated six gatekeeper firms (Alphabet, Apple, Amazon, ByteDance, Meta and Microsoft) and their 22 covered “core platform services”, where the latter provide an important route for business users to reach end users.
+The Commission is also conducting market investigations into whether four additional services should be designated: Apple’s iMessage, and Microsoft’s Bing, Edge and Advertising.

 Interoperability

-WhatsApp and iMessage will almost certainly be designated under the DMA and Facebook/Instagram Messenger are very likely to be designated; and Google Meet/Chat and Microsoft Skype/Teams probably will be.
-Telegram Inc. was reportedly valued at US$30-$40bn in 2021, but anyway already implements interoperability.
+Meta’s WhatsApp and Messenger were amongst the initial services designated, while iMessage is being investigated further.
+Telegram Inc. was reportedly valued below the DMA threshold at US$30-$40bn in 2021, but anyway already implements interoperability.
 It seems extraordinarily unlikely the non-profit Signal Foundation will ever meet the gatekeeper tests above.
 The final NIICS interoperability obligation explicitly protects end-to-end encryption and more broadly service security and privacy obligations.

 Civil society advocacy